Create a Custom User Interface

 }

-In step 2 a parameter named js was defined that called a function named testFinished().
+In step 2, a parameter named js was defined that calls a function named testFinished().
 Create a function called testFinished() in the JavaScript file.

 function testFinished() {